aws-samples/sam-accelerate-nested-stacks-demo/README.md

 ## Testing the API

-It's unnecessary to test the API in order to take advantage of SAM Accelerate in this repository.
+It's unnecessary to test the API to take advantage of SAM Accelerate in this repository.
 If you would like to see the full solution work, read below.

 ## Resources / Methods